 - Business Analysts: who must develop and interpret the models, communicate the results and make actionable recommendations

 - IT Professionals: who wish to gain a better understanding of the data preparation, analytics and analytic sandbox development requirements to more fully support the growing demand for analytic IT support

 - Anyone Overwhelmed with Data and Starved for Actionable Insights

 KEY SKILLS YOU’LL TAKE AWAY IMMEDIATELY

 - Apply a formal process for data preparation, model development and validation of results

-- Recognize and avoid common but costly pitfalls in data prep, method selection and results interpretation
+- Recognize and avoid common, costly pitfalls in data preparation, method selection and results interpretation

 - Ensure that your model is adequately generalized and has not memorized the training set

-- Take an incremental low-risk / high-impact approach to model development along with vendor-neutral tool exposure that will save months in product surveying
+- Take an incremental low-risk / high-impact approach to model development with vendor-neutral tool exposure

-- Consider trade-offs between model accuracy and explainability when selecting modeling methods
+- Better understand trade-offs between model accuracy and explainability when selecting modeling methods

 - Guide your IT staff to build an analytics sandbox for rapid model development and minimal IT dependency

-- Proceed confidently upon return with the formal process, session files, and direct hands-on experience gained through follow-along labs in the Prepare and Build phases of an overarching 6-Phase Model Development Methodology
+- Proceed confidently with the formal process, session files, and direct experience gained through follow-along labs, guided discussion and team engagement

 THE ORGANIZATIONAL CHALLENGE FOR ANALYTICS

 Organizations now contain so much data that it has become very difficult to understand just what that data can tell us.
 All this data has meaning for making better prospective organizational decisions and anticipating customer needs and preferences.
 But how do you discover those needs and preferences within data stores that contain endless amounts of seemingly incomprehensible numbers and facts?
 Predictive analytics can do just that.